 - Bob: Hi, Jim.
 I’m doing alright.
 Did you know my Bonnie passed away last month?

 - Jim: No, I hadn’t heard that.
 I’m so sorry!

 - Bob: Thanks.
 Yeah, I guess I’m a widowed man, now.

 - Jim: I’m so sorry, Bob.

 - Bob: Hug your wife and be glad you’re not a widower, Jim.
 It’s pretty rough going.

 - Stephanie: Did you hear that Jenny is a widow now?

 - Brittany: No. When did she become widowed?

-- Stephanie: Last year when Joe died during a skiing accident.
+- Stephanie: Last year when Joe died in a skiing accident.

 - Brittany: Poor Jen.
 I can’t imagine being a widow.